anushkap0/Gravitational-Wave-Signal-Classification/README.md

 ---

-## Results & Visualizations
+## Results And Visualizations

-The following visualizations were generated to evaluate the model:
+The following are the visualizations  generated to evaluate the model:

 *  Training Accuracy vs Validation Accuracy
 *  Training Loss vs Validation Loss